david-abel/simple_rl/README.md

 	pip install simple_rl

-Alternatively, you can download simple_rl [here](https://github.com/david-abel/simple_rl/tarball/v0.741).
+Alternatively, you can download simple_rl [here](https://github.com/david-abel/simple_rl/tarball/v0.755).

 ## Example

-Several examples showcasing basic functionality are included in the _examples_ directory.
+Some examples showcasing basic functionality are included in the _examples_ directory.

 To run a simple experiment, import the _run_agents_on_mdp(agent_list, mdp)_ method from _simple_rl.run_experiments_ and call it with some agents for a given MDP.
 For example: